dem108/AMLWorkshop-IotEdge-DevOps/Day1-AzureML.md

         - Create a cluster, and import the [sample notebook](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/azure-databricks/Databricks_AMLSDK_1-4_6.dbc).
         - Install `azureml-sdk[automl_databricks]` if needed.
         - Run samples.
+            - For Automated ML sample, set `max_concurrent_iterations` to the number of worker nodes.

     * And check out [MLOps](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-model-management-and-deployment).
 This will be covered in Day 3, but will be good if we can get familiar with key concepts earlier.